suncoast-devs/handbook/lessons/js-dom/lecture.md

 document.querySelector('li')
 ```

-Will return the first `li` element in the document, scanning from the top to the bottom
+Will return the first `li` element in the document, scanning from top to bottom.

 ---